-- Universal face coverings are required for all students while on school property, or when using school vehicles per PA Secretary of Health's Universal Face Covering Order, and subsequent FAQs. - Note: PA Secretary of Health updated the Universal Face Covering Order FAQ to require students wear face coverings at all times while in school, even when six feet of social distancing can be achieved.
-There are limited exceptions as included in the FAQs. - o It is recognized that some individuals may be unable to wear face covering due to personal ability, age, health conditions, etc.; exceptions are specified in Section 3 of the Order. - o The Health Department supports schools' need to prioritize younger students (per the Order), such as pre-K through 5 grade. - Provide face covering breaks throughout the day while maintaining a distance of at least 6 feet for no longer than 10 minutes. - Share face covering guidance with students and families see Mask Guidance. - o Fabric face covering should be washed regularly. - o Non-fabric face coverings covering should be changed regularly, and when soiled
+- Universal face coverings are required for all students while on school property, or when using school vehicles per PA Secretary of Health's Universal Face Covering Order and FAQs. - Note: PA Secretary of Health updated the Universal Face Covering Order FAQ to require students wear face coverings at all times while in school, even when six feet of social distancing can be achieved.
+There are limited exceptions as included in the FAQs. - o It is recognized that some individuals may be unable to wear face covering due to personal ability, age, health conditions, etc.; exceptions are specified in Section 3 of the Order. - The Health Department supports schools' need to prioritize younger students (per the Order), such as pre-K through 5 grade. - Provide face covering breaks throughout the day while maintaining a distance of at least 6 feet for no longer than 10 minutes. - Any student engaging in high exertion OUTDOOR activities, including but not limited to, athletics, exercise or play activities, is NOT required to wear masks when actively engaged in those activities. - Share face covering guidance with students and families see Mask Guidance. - o Fabric face covering should be washed regularly. - o Non-fabric face coverings covering should be changed regularly, and when soiled